anuaimi/cloudbuilder/README.md

 a deployment tool that can be used with puppet or chef scripts

-The idea for cloudbuilder was borne out of a furstration between using vagrant locally on my developer machine and then trying to deploy the application to a cloud
+The idea for cloudbuilder was borne out of a frustration between using vagrant locally on my developer machine and then trying to deploy the application to a cloud

+##Using##
+ - create a yaml file for the project that you want to deploy

+##Building##
+ - gem build clouldbuilder.gemspec